“Mama, estoy haciendo esto con mis ojos porque el sol es brillante (I’m going like this with my eyes because the sun is bright).”

 One of the hardest things about raising Bilingual Baby in Spanish is dealing with the fact that I don’t always know how to say stuff.
 But early on, I realized I couldn’t stop every five minutes to look up a word; it would be too disruptive, and I worried that my lack of confidence in the language would make her suspicious, would frustrate our relationship.
 I have always needed her to believe that I’ve got this.

-If I hadn’t told her that I didn’t know how to say that word in Spanish, I would have just said, “Oh, estas cerrando tus ojos un poquito para bloquear el sol (you’re closing your eyes a little bit to block the sun).”
+If I hadn’t told her that I didn’t know how to say that word in Spanish, I would have just said, “Oh, estás cerrando tus ojos un poquito para bloquear el sol (you’re closing your eyes a little bit to block the sun).”
 And I might have remembered to look the word up later.
+So even when I’m lacking vocabulary, I find a way to say what I need to.

 But she’s starting to get it now.
 Not only does Mommy not know every word there is to know in Spanish, she doesn’t know everything there is to know.
 Period.